USA HEART Project and USA Health Expand Sexual Assault Survivors Program

 Highly skilled sexual assault nurse examiners, or SANEs, have extensive training on how to care for assault survivors in a compassionate, respectful manner and collect evidence for possible prosecution.
-This is a great partnership that provides the survivors with safety and dignity as they are treated following a traumatic experience.
+The partnership provide survivors with safety and dignity as they are treated following a traumatic experience.

 According to the HEART Project Team, this expansion is important because it still will provide all the resources needed in one place, which includes advocacy, counseling and testing, law enforcement, and a full forensic medical team.

 Providing this important medical resource is just another way for USA Health’s FED to serve the students in collaboration with the Heart Project and Student Health.